Mark Buehrle: Toronto Blue Jays (2013–2015)

 In three seasons with Toronto, Buehrle was 40–28 with a 3.79 ERA, appearing in one All-Star Game.
 Buehrle retired at age 36, having won 10 or more games for 15 consecutive seasons and pitching 200 or more innings in 14 consecutive seasons.

 Career statistics

 Honors

 Buehrle's number 56 was retired by the Chicago White Sox on June 24, 2017.
+Buehrle first became eligible for the Hall of Fame in 2021 and received more votes than anyone else making their first appearance on the ballot that year, with 11%.
+However, he fell to 5.8% in 2022, barely enough to remain on the ballot for another year.
+In 2023, he rose back up to 10.8%.
+In 2024, in his 4th ballot, he fell to 8.3%.

 Pitching style

 Buehrle threw a fastball, curveball, changeup, slider, and cut fastball.
 He was a command pitcher, relying more on finesse and accuracy than velocity.
 He was also known for being a contact pitcher, rather than striking out multiple batters.
 Buehrle often forced line outs, ground outs, and fly outs, with occasional strikeouts.
 He was considered an efficient pitcher, pitching quickly and keeping his pitch count low.
-Buehrle averaged 15.8 seconds between pitches, which is 2.1 seconds quicker than the next fastest pitcher.
+In 2014, Buehrle averaged 15.8 seconds between pitches, 2.1 seconds quicker than the next fastest pitcher.

 Personal life

 Buehrle and his wife Jamie have two children: a son (born July 26, 2007) and a daughter (born March 3, 2009).
 They live on a ranch in Missouri.
 Buehrle grew up following the St. Louis Cardinals.
 On December 5, 2009, Buehrle attended an Albert Pujols charity fundraiser.
 He, along with Tony La Russa, bid and won an opportunity to manage the Cardinals for a day at 2010 spring training.
 Buehrle then gave the prize to Mickey Cunningham, a girl with Down syndrome.

 Buehrle's wife Jamie had Orange County Choppers make a surprise motorcycle for him to celebrate his perfect game.

 Buehrle and his wife are known animal rights activists, owning four dogs, and have gone on record for criticizing NFL quarterback Michael Vick, who was convicted of running a dog fighting ring.
 Buehrle generated controversy when he said he had, at points during the 2010 season, hoped the Philadelphia Eagles quarterback would get injured.
 When he was traded to Toronto, he had to leave his pit bull, Slater, behind with his family due to Ontario's ban on the breed.